-6. Secondary Namenode
+6. Secondary NameNode

-Namenode stores modifications to the file system as a log appended to a native file system file (edits).
-When a Namenode starts up, it reads HDFS state from an image file (fsimage) and then applies edits from edits log file.
-It then writes new HDFS state to (fsimage) and starts normal operation with an empty edits file.
-Since namenode merges fsimage and edits files only during start up, edits file could get very large over time on a large cluster.
-Another side effect of larger edits file is that next restart of Namenade takes longer.
+The NameNode stores modifications to the file system as a log appended to a native file system file (edits).
+When a NameNode starts up, it reads HDFS state from an image file (fsimage) and then applies edits from the edits log file.
+It then writes new HDFS state to the fsimage and starts normal operation with an empty edits file.
+Since NameNode merges fsimage and edits files only during start up, the edits log file could get very large over time on a busy cluster.
+Another side effect of a larger edits file is that next restart of NameNode takes longer.

-The secondary namenode merges fsimage and edits log periodically and keeps edits log size with in a limit.
-It is usually run on a different machine than the primary Namenode since its memory requirements are on the same order as the primary namemode.
-The secondary namenode is started by bin/start-dfs.sh on the nodes specified in conf/masters file.
+The secondary NameNode merges the fsimage and the edits log files periodically and keeps edits log size within a limit.
+It is usually run on a different machine than the primary NameNode since its memory requirements are on the same order as the primary NameNode.
+The secondary NameNode is started by bin/start-dfs.sh on the nodes specified in conf/masters file.

-The start of the checkpoint process on the secondary name-node is controlled by two configuration parameters.
+The start of the checkpoint process on the secondary NameNode is controlled by two configuration parameters.

-- fs.checkpoint.period, set to 1 hour by default, specifies the maximal delay between two consecutive checkpoints, and - fs.checkpoint.size, set to 64MB by default, defines the size of the edits log file that forces an urgent checkpoint even if the maximal checkpoint delay is not reached.
+- fs.checkpoint.period, set to 1 hour by default, specifies the maximum delay between two consecutive checkpoints, and - fs.checkpoint.size, set to 64MB by default, defines the size of the edits log file that forces an urgent checkpoint even if the maximum checkpoint delay is not reached.

-The secondary name-node stores the latest checkpoint in a storage directory, which is structured the same way as the primary name-node's storage directory.
-So that the checkpointed image is always ready to be read by the primary name-node if necessary.
+The secondary NameNode stores the latest checkpoint in a directory which is structured the same way as the primary NameNode's directory.
+So that the check pointed image is always ready to be read by the primary NameNode if necessary.

-The latest checkpoint can be imported to the primary name-node if all other copies of the image and the edits files are lost.
+The latest checkpoint can be imported to the primary NameNode if all other copies of the image and the edits files are lost.
 In order to do that one should:

-- create an empty storage directory specified in the dfs.name.dir configuration variable; - specify the location of the checkpoint storage directory in the configuration variable fs.checkpoint.dir; - and start the name-node with -importCheckpoint option.
+- Create an empty directory specified in the dfs.name.dir configuration variable; - Specify the location of the checkpoint directory in the configuration variable fs.checkpoint.dir; - and start the NameNode with -importCheckpoint option.

-The name-node will upload the checkpoint from the fs.checkpoint.dir directory and then save it to the name-node storage directory(s) set in dfs.name.dir.
-The name-node will fail if a legal image is contained in dfs.name.dir.
-The name-node verifies that the image in fs.checkpoint.dir is consistent, but does not modify it in any way.
+The NameNode will upload the checkpoint from the fs.checkpoint.dir directory and then save it to the NameNode directory(s) set in dfs.name.dir.
+The NameNode will fail if a legal image is contained in dfs.name.dir.
+The NameNode verifies that the image in fs.checkpoint.dir is consistent, but does not modify it in any way.